Comment from Rebus:

 comic book villain had a long history of playing terrible dirty tricks

-on him, going back to their tortured childhood at the orphanage in
+on him, going back to their childhood days at the orphanage in

 Pittsburgh.